CONVERSATIONS IN MAINE

 Sarah Leen, Jennifer Fish (photo by Teressa Rerras), Kathy Moran

-Bill Marr and Sarah Leen, and Chefs Josh Berry and Maggie Knowles
+Bill Marr with Sarah Leen, and Maggie Knowles with Chef Josh Berry

 Sarah works with individual photographers and publishers, consulting and editing visual projects and books.
 Her recent work includes: